shahriar-math1364/data-science-/Project1/Readme.md

 Training the model using the preprocessed dataset.
 This section provides code and detailed insights into the model-building process, including the identification of the best-performing model.

+##GridSearchCV for Hyperparameter Tuning:
+    - To optimize the Decision Tree Regressor model, GridSearchCV is employed.
+This technique systematically explores various hyperparameters to determine the best configuration.
+    - Hyperparameters such as 'criterion' (either 'mse' or 'friedman_mse') and 'splitter' ('best' or 'random') are included in the search space.
+    - The model is evaluated using a 5-fold ShuffleSplit cross-validation strategy to ensure robust results.

 ## Evaluation